Answer a few simple questions to make your document in minutes

 No matter how frustrated you may be, you should not try to remove a tenant without the proper legal action and paperwork.
 It is important to carefully document your communications and operate fully within the law.
 If you go rogue and take illegal actions such as turning off utilities, changing locks without a court order, or entering a unit without proper notice, you might end up on the losing side of a court battle.
-You'll also want to refrain from excessive phone calls, text messages, or notes because it could be considered harassment.
-It's best that you work with a lawyer and follow the formal eviction process.
+You will also want to refrain from excessive phone calls, text messages, or notes because it could be considered harassment.
+It is best that you work with a lawyer and follow the formal eviction process.

-When properly drafted, an Eviction Notice letter can help to protect you as a landlord or property manager by:
+When properly drafted, an Eviction Notice letter can help protect you as a landlord or property manager by: